Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: H o lderian Error Bounds

 \section{H\"{o}lderian Error Bounds}

 We now introduce growth conditions used to bound the complexity of our variant of the Frank-Wolfe algorithm when solving the constrained optimization problem in~\eqref{eq:optim_problem}.
-Let $\mathcal{C}$ be a general compact convex set, the following condition will be at the core of our complexity analysis.
+Let $\mathcal{C}$ be a general compact convex set with non-empty interior.
+The following condition will be at the core of our complexity analysis.

 \begin{definition}[Strong Wolfe primal bound] Let $K$ be a compact neighborhood of $X^*$ in $\mathcal{C}$, where $X^*$ is the set of solutions of the constrained optimization problem \eqref{eq:optim_problem}.
 A function $f$ satisfies a $r$-strong Wolfe primal bound on $K$, if and only if there exists $r\geq 1$ and $\mu>0$ such that for all $x\in K$ \BEQ f(x) - f^* \leq \mu w(x)^{r}, \EEQ and $f^*$ its optimal value. \end{definition}